colbySullivan/SFML-Template/README.md

 # SFML-Practice
-Temporary title but plan to learn and create a game using SFML.
+Commands to build statically and dynamically are provided.

 # Running